Report Wildlife Crime

 Licences can be granted for certain purposes which may otherwise be illegal.
 For more information visit the Scottish Natural Heritage website.

-Whilst common birds are protected under law, offences against rare species are arrestable and can result in custodial sentence or fines.
+Whilst common birds are protected under law, offences against rare species are arrestable and can result in custodial sentences or fines.

 Freshwater Pearl Mussels are an endangered species found in rivers in the north of Scotland, the last stronghold of them in the world.

-It is also an offence to intentionally or recklessly damage or destroy a place which mussels use for shelter or protection.
-Shoddy or unauthorised river engineering, mini hydro-electric schemes or fishing proprietors can all result in alterations to the river bed or bank that can lead to large scale killing or injuring
+It is also an offence to intentionally or recklessly damage or destroy a place that mussels use for shelter or protection.
+Shoddy or unauthorised river engineering, mini hydro-electric schemes or fishing proprietors can all result in alterations to the river bed or bank that can lead to large scale killing or injuring.

-CITES (Convention on International Trade in Endangered Species) issues
+5. CITES (Convention on International Trade in Endangered Species) Issues

 CITES currently regulates the trade in 30,000 species.
-The 6 current priorities are the illegal trade in:
+The six current priorities are the illegal trade in:

 The Control of Trade in Endangered Species (Enforcement) Regulations creates offences and allows CITES legislation to be enforced in the UK.

 Hare coursing is illegal under the Wildlife and Countryside Act 1981.
-The persons involved in this activity will usually use lurchers, greyhounds and whippet dogs to chase the hares, but the motive is rarely to take the hare but to treat it as a sport.
+Anyone involved in this activity will usually use lurchers, greyhounds, and whippet dogs to chase the hares, but the motive is rarely to take the hare but to treat it as a sport.